AlFarrizi-Studio/Carbon-DL/README.md

 ## 🧰 How it works

 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) does the heavy lifting (extraction + download).
 Carbon auto-downloads the binary on first run if it's not on your PATH.
 - [ffmpeg](https://ffmpeg.org) merges video+audio streams and converts formats.
-Carbon uses your system ffmpeg or falls back to `ffmpeg-static`.
+Carbon uses your system ffmpeg, or auto-downloads a static build on first run if none is found.
 - UI is built with [Ink](https://github.com/vadimdemedes/ink) (React for CLIs).

 ## 🛠️ Development